On this page:

-In WMDs where no any-deer permits are issued, archers and junior hunters are also not allowed to harvest antlerless deer.
+In WMDs where any-deer permits are not issued for the entire WMD, archers and junior hunters are also not allowed to harvest antlerless deer.

-Multiple deer may be taken during the expanded archery season, and one may be taken during any one of the remaining seasons (with appropriate licenses or permits).
+Multiple deer may be taken during the expanded archery season, or as a result of receiving a bonus antlerless deer permit(s), or due to having purchased a superpack antlerless deer permit, otherwise one deer may be taken during any one of the remaining seasons (with appropriate licenses or permits).

 - Standing crops

-- Foods that have been left as a result of a natural occurance or normal agricultural operations
+- Foods that have been left as a result of natural or normal agricultural operations

 - Bear bait that has been placed at a bear hunting stand or blind in accordance with bear baiting laws